is-leeroy-jenkins/BudgetPy/README.md

 ## 📝 License

-Bubba is published under the [MIT General Public License v3](https://github.com/is-leeroy-jenkins/Bubba/blob/main/LICENSE).
+BudgetPy is published under the [MIT General Public License v3](https://github.com/is-leeroy-jenkins/BudgetPy/blob/main/LICENSE).

-The licenses of the libraries used can be found [here](https://github.com/is-leeroy-jenkins/Bubba/tree/main/Resources/Licenses).
+The licenses of the libraries used can be found [here](https://github.com/is-leeroy-jenkins/BudgetPy/tree/main/Resources/Licenses).